micmejia/bible-dump/NKJV/Exodus/Exod 34.md

 Then the Lord said to Moses, "Write these words, for according to the tenor of these words I have made a covenant with you and with Israel."

 ###### 28
 So he was there with the Lord forty days and forty nights; he neither ate bread nor drank water.
-And He wrote on the tablets the words of the covenant, the [^d]Ten Commandments. ## The Shining Face of Moses
+And He wrote on the tablets the words of the covenant, the Ten Commandments. ## The Shining Face of Moses

 ###### 29
 Now it was so, when Moses came down from Mount Sinai (and the two tablets of the Testimony _were_ in Moses' hand when he came down from the mountain), that Moses did not know that the skin of his face shone while he talked with Him.